Bribery Defense Attorney In Miami

 Bribery is a second-degree felony in Florida.
 This means that a conviction can result in a prison sentence of up to 15 years, probation of up to 15 years, and a fine of up to $10,000.
 Although lesser terms of incarceration can be ordered, judges are compelled to imprison those convicted of bribery for at least 21 months.

-Avoiding or mitigating these penalties is possible with help from an experienced bribery defense attorney in Miami, like ours at Jonathan Blecher, P.A.
-With more than 35 years of experience, we’ve been able to secure better outcomes for many clients facing serious charges like bribery.
+Avoiding or mitigating these penalties is possible with help from an experienced bribery defense attorney in Miami.
+With more than 40 years of experience, I’ve been able to secure better outcomes for many clients facing serious charges like bribery.

 If you are charged with bribery, you probably understand the severity of the crime of which you are accused.
 Rest assured that it may be possible to help you beat your charges or mitigate your responsibility for the allegations against you, but only an experienced attorney is qualified to do so.

-If you’d like to learn more about how representation from Jonathan Blecher, P.A. can help, contact us online and request a free case evaluation.
+If you’d like to learn more about how representation from Jonathan B. Blecher, P.A., can help, contact me online and request a free case evaluation.